dAIsySHEng1/Undergraduate-Degree-Programs-in-AI/README.md

-# Undergraduate-Degree-in-AI
+# Undergraduate Degree Programs in AI

-List of universities that offer undergraduate degree in artificial intelligence:
+AI is currently an extremely hot field and is in high demand for talent.
+However, few universities provide undergraduate programs in AI.
+Below, I list the universities that offer undergraduate degrees in artificial intelligence:

 University of Toronto has Canada's first engineering undergraduate program in machine intelligence: https://www.utoronto.ca/news/u-t-launches-canada-s-first-engineering-undergraduate-program-machine-intelligence